-Fellows in good standing may sit for the CAQ examination at the conclusion of the fellowship year.
+Fellows in good standing may sit for the CAQ examination after the fellowship year.

-Our curriculum is unique in the fact that there is no ‘block’ type schedule; instead, we offer a progressive rolling curriculum.
+Our curriculum is unique because there is no ‘block’ type schedule; instead, we offer a progressive rolling curriculum.
 Functionally, this means rather than having one month of hand/upper extremity, each fellow will work with each subspecialty attending several times per month.
-We feel this provides a longitudinal learning environment that improves retention and overall knowledge development.
-Additionally, our specific time allotments are flexible – this means if a fellow wants more time with PCSM faculty, or more time with Foot/Ankle – we can tailor schedules as the year goes on to individual needs.
+This provides a longitudinal learning environment that improves retention and overall knowledge development.
+Additionally, our specific time allotments are flexible – this means if a fellow wants more time with PCSM faculty or more time with Foot/Ankle – we can tailor schedules as the year goes on to individual needs.

 Primary care sports medicine (PCSM)

 Certainly, the largest portion of fellow time will be spent with PCSM faculty, often approaching 50% of clinical time.
-This will rotate between faculty, and each fellow spends time with each core faculty every week.
-Clinics are held at the Duke Sports Sciences Institute and involve both acute and chronic care of musculoskeletal injuries as well as medical issues in athletes.
+This will rotate between faculty, and each fellow spends weekly time with each core faculty.
+Clinics at the Duke Sports Sciences Institute involve acute and chronic care of musculoskeletal injuries and medical issues in athletes.
 Each clinic will offer a mix of urgent/fracture care, sports injuries, dedicated procedure visits, and imaging reviews.
 We have a particularly good mix of age variety, with some clinics offering a large volume of pediatric fracture care.

 Ultrasound is a key component of all PCSM faculty clinics.
 Dr. Blake Boggess anchors the ultrasound curriculum at Duke SM.
-Each fellow averages about 1 clinic per week with Dr learning advanced diagnostic and interventional skills using MSK ultrasound.
-There is also expected involvement in both participating and teaching ultrasound courses both locally and regionally during fellowship tenure.
-Also, as noted above we have a specifically developed diagnostic ultrasound training curriculum that offers fellows a completely separate, protected didactic session monthly.
-Additionally, work is done to arrange for industry-based training with special procedures such as Tenex or stem cell injection therapy.
+Each fellow averages about one clinic per week with Dr. Boggess learning advanced diagnostic and interventional skills using MSK ultrasound.
+There is also expected involvement in participating in and teaching ultrasound courses locally and regionally during fellowship tenure.
+Also, as noted above, we have a specifically developed diagnostic ultrasound training curriculum offering fellows a separate, protected didactic session monthly.
+Additionally, work is done to arrange industry-based training with special procedures such as Tenex or stem cell injection therapy.
 Procedure volume is not an issue within our fellowship.
-Training will include a wide range of ultrasound-based procedures including aspiration/injection of any joint, a variety of tendon sheath and bursal injections, peripheral nerve hydro dissections, percutaneous tenotomy, Platelet Rich Plasma injections, both Adipose-derived mesenchymal stem cell as well as BMAC.
+Training will include a wide range of ultrasound-based procedures, including aspiration/injection of any joint, a variety of tendon sheath and bursal injections, peripheral nerve hydro dissections, percutaneous tenotomy, Platelet Rich Plasma injections, both Adipose-derived mesenchymal stem cell as well as BMAC.

-Fellows rotate on a longitudinal basis through the various specialties of orthopaedics with faculty at the top of their respective fields on a national level.
+Fellows rotate on a longitudinal basis through the various specialties of orthopaedics, with faculty at the top of their respective fields nationally.
 Rotations available include: